amplication/docs/docs/faqs/faqs.md

 ### What is Amplication?

 Amplication is an open-source AI-powered code generation platform that helps developers build and manage backend services without spending time on repetitive coding tasks and boilerplate code.
-Amplication auto-generates a fully functional, production-ready backend based on Node.js and .NET.
+Our platform generates fully functional, production-ready backend services that follow modern best practices.

 ### How does Amplication work?